Best shampoos for a dry, flaky scalp, according to these dermatologists

 Neutrogena T/Gel Therapeutic Shampoo, $7.99, Target

 Coal isn’t just for those who made the naughty list this holiday season.
-Ths shampoo, which Cerulla likes, relies on 1% coal tar to ease flaking and scalp irritation associated with seborrheic dermatitis, dandruff and scalp psoriasis.
+Ths shampoo, which Cerulla likes, relies on 1 percent coal tar to ease flaking and scalp irritation associated with seborrheic dermatitis, dandruff and scalp psoriasis.

 Nizoral Anti-Dandruff Shampoo, $14.89, Target

-Cerulla also likes this drugstore shampoo, which is formulated with 1% ketoconazole to help reduce the amount of pityrosporum yeast on the scalp and cut down on inflammation, redness and scaly patches.
+Cerulla also likes this drugstore shampoo, which is formulated with 1 percent ketoconazole to help reduce the amount of pityrosporum yeast on the scalp and cut down on inflammation, redness and scaly patches.

 DHS Zinc Shampoo, $12,74, Amazon